NicoFOESSEL/NicoFOESSEL/README.md

 ### Hi there 👋

+## Student in cybersecurity, freelance back-end developer and apprentice at the CEA !

 <!--
 **NicoFOESSEL/NicoFOESSEL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.